 Advanced Filters allow you to narrow down your results based on more than just toxic markers.
-Under the advanced filters dropdown menu, you can filter by Toxic Markers, Link Attribute, Audit types, Anchors, Category, Authority Score and Link type.
+Under the advanced filters dropdown menu, you can filter by Toxic Markers, Link Attribute, Toxicity score, Anchors, Category, Authority Score and Link type.

 Link Attributes are grouped into the following four categories, Follow, NoFollow, Sponsored links and UGC.
 Click on any of these groups and your backlink data will be filtered out accordingly.

 The Backlink Audit Tool also groups backlinks by their corresponding anchor text.
 These anchors include Money, Compound, Branded, Organic, Other, Naked and Empty.
 Branded anchors are anchors that include your brand's name.
 Naked anchors appear just as it would in the URL.
 Money anchors contain keywords the site is attempting to rank for.
 Compound anchors contain the brand name as well as another keyword.
 Organic anchors contain generic keywords such as “click here” or “this site.”
 Other anchors are those anchors not clearly defined and empty anchors are just that, empty.

 When building links for SEO, it can be beneficial to have a percentage of your backlinks using your target keyword as the anchor text.
 By filtering out your audited links by anchor text you can help to gain those links that have the specific anchor text you are looking for.

 After you’ve gone through all of your links in the audit tab and sent them to your disavow, whitelist, and remove lists, you can move on to the next step of your audit.